MirRoR4s/MIT-6.031-Software-Construction/lecture/static-checking.md

 One trap in Java – and many other programming languages – is that its primitive numeric types have corner cases that do not behave like the integers and real numbers we’re used to.
 As a result, some errors that really should be dynamically checked are not checked at all.
 Here are the traps:

 - **Integer division**. `5/2` does not return a fraction, it returns a truncated integer.
 So this is an example of where what we might have hoped would be a dynamic error (because a fraction isn’t representable as an integer) frequently produces the wrong answer instead.
 - **Integer overflow**.
 The `int` and `long` types are actually finite sets of integers, with maximum and minimum values.
 What happens when you do a computation whose answer is too positive or too negative to fit in that finite range?
-The computation quietly *overflows* (wraps around), and returns an integer from somewhere in the legal range but not the right answer.
+The computation quietly **overflows** (wraps around), and returns an integer from somewhere in the legal range but not the right answer.
 - **Special values in floating-point types**.
 Floating-point types like `double` have several special values that aren’t real numbers: `NaN` (which stands for “Not a Number”), `POSITIVE_INFINITY`, and `NEGATIVE_INFINITY`.
 So when you apply certain operations to a `double` that you’d expect to produce dynamic errors, like dividing by zero or taking the square root of a negative number, you will get one of these special values instead.
 If you keep computing with it, you’ll end up with a bad final answer.

-#### READING EXERCISES

-Let’s try some examples of buggy code and see how they behave in Java.
-Are these bugs caught statically, dynamically, or not at all?

-1

-2

-3

-4

-5

-Note that these readings don’t keep track of the exercises you’ve previously done.
-When you reload the page, all exercises reset themselves.

-If you’re a registered student, you can see which exercises you’ve already done by looking at [Omnivore](https://omni.mit.edu/6.031/sp21/user/classes/).
+---

 ## Arrays and collections